 Second, one elected student serves on the Admissions Committee.
-The Admissions Committee is comprised of one faculty from each specialty area and a member of the Diversity Committee.
+The Admissions Committee is comprised of one faculty from each specialty area.
 One faculty member serves as Chair of this committee.
 The Admissions Committee is responsible for organization of applications and the development, organization, and implementation of the on-site interviews.
 The student assists the faculty members on this committee in this task, and they help throughout the on-site interviews.